About Paulus (18)

 Also - please don't judge me from this photograph ...
 I am 'quite' normal - honestly!

-... we settled on stained glass making ...
+...
+I settled on stained glass making ...

-I have to say, I think Corinne was much more talented than me when it comes to stained glass, but I really enjoy having a go, and once you've become accustomed to blood over everything that you are trying to work on, its rather satisfying :D
+I have to say, I'm not the best at it but I really enjoy having a go, and once you've become accustomed to blood over everything that you are trying to work on, its rather satisfying :D

-Obviously, having planned to leave the country, I no longer have any of the tools to make any stained glass any more :( ...but, I did take a lot of photographs of the process, so if you'd like a little (amateurish) tutorial on making stained glass, read on ...
+Obviously, having planned to leave the country, I no longer have any of the tools to make any stained glass :(

 I have no official training in anything interweb or computer related - I'm totally self taught, which is another way of saying I've made many many many mistakes and then found a ways to make things work, they'll more than likely not be ways you'll find in manuals or online tutorials, but if it works ... it works.